bgalerani94/pixel-jam-2025/README.md

 # From the Dead
 A pixel-art horror puzzle game
-Developed by Allan Fini, Bruno Galerani, Felipe Bigatto Made for Pixel Game Jam 2025 using Unity 6.1
+Developed by Allan Fini, Bruno Galerani and Felipe Bigatto Made for Pixel Game Jam 2025 using Unity 6.1

 # Game Description